WordPress Multilingual Plugin to Create a Multilingual Website

 Add Multilingual Content for Posts & Pages

 After configuring the WPML plugin, you can now add multilingual content to your website.
-The WordPress Multilingual plugin can translate the posts, pages, tags, categories as well as themes in any desired language.
+The WordPress Multilingual plugin can translate the posts, pages, tags, categories as well as themes in to any desired language.

 Step 1: To create multilingual content for any of your existing posts, go to Posts > All Posts.
 You can see the total number of posts, and also the number of posts per language.